StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 28/11/2020 - Cstadther - Enhancement 474 - Added Rolling Ability to vehicle weapons, players will still need to enter their Gunnery skill for the pool but it will now display weapon chat card on roll.
 - 28/11/2020 - Cstadther - Enhancement 484 - Updated OggDude importer to import additional die symbol modifiers
 - 27/11/2020 - Cstadther - Fix for migration of alt skill list, restricted use to GMs only.
 - 25/11/2020 - Cstadther - Enhancement 456 - During import of species, added species abilities to the species description.